 Bit-depth and chroma format supported

 PCT360 supports video bit-depth of up to 16 bits.
-Three bit-depth related parameters are supported in the configuration files: “InputBitDepth” specifies input bit-depth, “OutputBitDepth” specifies output bit-depth, and “InternalBitDepth” specifies internal bit-depth.
-By default, the input bit-depth is set to 8, and the internal and output bit-depths are set to the input bit-depth.
+Four bit-depth related parameters are supported in the configuration files: “InputBitDepth” specifies input bit-depth, “OutputBitDepth” specifies output bit-depth, and “InternalBitDepth” specifies internal bit-depth.
+“ReferenceBitDepth” specifies the bit-depth of the original (i.e., reference) video used in metric calculation.
+By default, the input bit-depth is set to 8, and the internal and output bit-depths are set to the input bit-depth, and reference bit-depth is set to the output bit-depth.
+If the reference bit-depth and the output bit-depth are different, for the purpose of metric calculation, the sample values in lower bit-depth are first scaled to the higher bit-depth by left shifting the bit-depth difference, then the metric is calculated in the higher bit-depth domain.

 PCT360 supports 4:4:4 and 4:2:0 chroma formats as input and output.
 In the configuration file, “InputChromaFormat” specifies the input chroma format, “OutputChromaFormat” specifies the input chroma format, and “InternalChromaFormat” specifies the internal chroma format for conversion.
-By default, the input chroma format is set to 4:2:0, and internal and output chroma format is set the input chroma format.
+By default, the input chroma format is set to 4:2:0, and internal and output chroma format are set to the input chroma format.
+An additional chroma format related parameter, “ChromaSampleLocType”, is added to specify the chroma sample location type for 4:2:0 video.
+The chroma sample location types are defined according to the same location type ID in HEVC specification.

 Objective quality metrics supported